Harmless05/IWAT/README.md

 ## Running the Script

+> [!NOTE]
-By default, Windows restricts running unsigned PowerShell scripts.
+> By default, Windows restricts running unsigned PowerShell scripts.
 You have several options to run the script:

 ### Option 1: Bypass execution policy for a single script
 ```powershell